Native sqlite3 Spatial Extensions: Engineering Offline-First Geospatial Workflows in Python

 return conn

 Using Write-Ahead Logging (WAL) is critical for offline-first applications.
-It allows concurrent readers during bulk writes and enables automatic checkpointing, which keeps the primary database file from growing uncontrollably.
+It allows concurrent readers during bulk writes and enables automatic checkpointing.

 2. Spatial Metadata Initialization & Schema Design